M64GitHub/movy/doc/Sprite.md

 - Control position, z-index, and alpha transparency
 - Integrate seamlessly with the Screen compositor

-Sprites are **essential building blocks** for games, demos, and animated visualizations.
-Every program or game that needs animated graphics will use Sprites extensively.
+Sprites therefor are the intended **building blocks** for games, demos, and animated visualizations.

 **Location:** `src/graphic/Sprite.zig`